 In fact, there were lots of moments while playing the game where I just stopped and thought--"I don't think Videogames need better graphics than this".
 When a game can make you think like this, you know it's beyond special.

-Crysis 3 (Released in 2013): Back when Crysis was released in 2007, it instantly set a standard of visuals in Videogames that was so high and so far ahead of it's time that even after 10 years later, it was still unsurpassed in terms of sheer graphical fidelity and realism.
-Crysis 2 was a step backwards which was clearly a result of the game releasing simultaneously on the 7th gen Consoles along with the PC platform, and although the DX 11 patch did make it much better when it arrived later but still Crysis 2 couldn't quite reach the fabled heights of it's predecessor.
+4. Crysis 3 (2013): Back when Crysis was released in 2007, it instantly set a standard of visuals in Videogames that was so high and so far ahead of it's time that even after 10 years later, it was still unsurpassed in terms of sheer graphical fidelity and realism.
+Crysis 2 was a step backwards which was clearly a result of the game releasing simultaneously on the 7th gen Consoles along with the PC platform, and although the DX 11 patch did make it much better when it arrived later but still Crysis 2 didn't reach the fabled heights of it's predecessor.

 The Cryengine excels at rendering fully Natural environments... |